Sarmunbustillo/nft-market/README.md

 ## Development

+You need Metamask and an account.

-You need to install Ganache and Truffle for blockchain enviroment (and have Ganache open) (default account is always the first one accounts[0])
+Install Ganache and Truffle for blockchain enviroment (and have Ganache opened) (default account is always the first one accounts[0])

 you can import a Ganache account **private key** into your metaMask for testing